Shreyans06/BERT-Stock-Direction-Prediction-using-news/README.md

 # BERT-text-classification
-A text classification project that is built using the BERT pre-trained model.
-It includes the complete pipeline from data cleaning to getting the final output.
+A stock price direction prediction project built using the BERT pre-trained model.
+The given data consists of daily news, tweets and the charts of the stock.
+We focus mainly on two companies: Apple and Amazon.